 The concept of group membership is central to IP multicasting.
 IP multicast datagrams are sent to a group, and only members of the group receive the datagrams.
-A group is identified by a single IP multicast address, which is an IP address in the Class D range of 126.96.36.199 to 188.8.131.52 (designated as 184.108.40.206/4 in classless interdomain routing (CIDR) notation).
+A group is identified by a single IP multicast address, which is an IP address in the Class D range of 22.214.171.124 to 126.96.36.199 (designated as 188.8.131.52/4 in classless interdomain routing (CIDR) notation).
 These Class D addresses are known as group addresses.
 A source host sends multicast datagrams to a group address.
 Destination hosts inform a local router that they need to join the group.

 In an IP multicast-enabled intranet, any host can send IP multicast datagrams to any group address, and any host can receive IP multicast datagrams from any group address regardless of its location.
 To facilitate this capability, the hosts and routers on the intranet must support IP multicasting.
 Hosts use the Internet Group Management Protocol (IGMP) for establishing group membership.
 Routers use multicast routing protocols for forwarding multicast data.

 In this illustration, the hosts and routers are multicast-enabled so that the following can occur: